Sarcose/consolecandy/README.md

       * `ccandy.reminderheader` and `ccandy.reminderfooter` : are printed before and after reminders to make them standout.
 They look like the screenshots by default.
       * `ccandy.todotab` : how far indented the todolist is
       * `ccandy.backgrounds` : defaults to false.
 If true, will use `ccandy.backgrounds` to print background colors to all options.
 Can be set individually, see `ccandy.bgcolors`
       * `ccandy.colors` : are the colors printed by different functions.
 These are strings.
 Can also use ANSI escape codes, ex: `warn = "\x1B[31m"` this will make warnings print red instead of yellow.
-If you're familiar with these escape codes you can add things like underlines, bold, italics etc. to the output.
+If you're [familiar with these escape codes](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b) you can add things like underlines, bold, italics etc. to the output.
         * `warn = "yellow"`
         * `error = "red"`
         * `debug = "blue"`